 But there are a few intricacies that you should know about when it comes to credit inquiries and your credit report.

-While credit inquiries only stay on your credit report for a maximum of 2 years—actively impacting your score for no more than 12 months—you should know that the FICO algorithm considers different credit inquiries in different ways.
+While credit inquiries only stay on your credit report for a maximum of two years—actively impacting your score for no more than 12 months—you should know that the FICO algorithm considers different credit inquiries in different ways.

 According to Hay, “Different people’s scores will be affected differently by a hard pull—some may not lose any points, while others may lose several for a single new inquiry.”